 He was a perfectionist with the passion and dedication to excel

-It was my honour and good fortune to meet him the first time on 3 March 2001 while taking over the charge of IIP from him.
-Soon after he departed, I realised the impact he had created on IIP personnel and the packaging fraternity including WPO and APF during his career.
+It was my honour and good fortune to meet him for the first time on 03 March 2001 at 1100 h while taking over the charge of IIP from him.
+Soon after, a great challenge was awaiting me when IIP was declared to be in ICU by none other than Dr Srikant of SP Jain Management Institute in his audit report.
+I realised the huge impact that PVN had created on IIP personnel and the packaging fraternity including WPO and APF during his more than 30 years of career.

-I must admit that for quite some I had to face difficulties in IIP but I chose to keep him close to me in my thoughts and actions.
-I was encouraged to work harder and reach to newer horizons while focusing on new skills.
+I must admit that for quite some I had to face a difficult time in IIP but I chose to keep PVN close to me in my thoughts and actions.
+I was encouraged to work harder and reach bigger goals while focusing on new skills.

-He will remain one of my best teachers.
-He was a perfectionist with the passion and dedication to achieve excellence in whatever he did, especially in the field of Packaging.
+Certainly, PVN was not my friend but he will remain one of my best teachers.
+He was an awesome perfectionist.
+His passion, dedication and pursuit for excellence in whatever he did, especially in the field of packaging, will always be remembered.

 S Venkatasubramanian, packaging consultant